NerdMosby/minerd-LE/README.md

-# Minerd LE
+# Bitcoin LE CPU miner (with stratum)
-Minerd CPU miner adapted to LE technology
+CPU miner adapted to LE technology.
+It supports stratum and can be used in pool mining.